Traffic Impact Study

 What does a Traffic Impact Study entail?

-Koleko has conducted several TIAs for various private developers, mines, energy companies and filling stations.
-Koleko has extensive experience in conducting traffic studies for residential developments, retail, offices, businesses and also mixed use developments.
+Koleko has conducted several studies for various private developers, mines, energy companies and filling stations.
+Koleko has extensive experience in conducting these for residential developments, retail, offices, businesses and also mixed use developments.
 We are familiar with the standards and requirements prescribed by the various municipalities and road authorities.
-While conducting the study, we adhere to the traffic impact study standards and technical specifications.
-This ensures a quick approval of the study, causing little delay to the development.

 A traffic impact study is generally used to:

-- Assess impact of traffic due to new development (or re-development)
+• Assess the impact of due to new development

 Road Closures & Traffic Calming in Residential Areas